-Export controls and research collaborations
+Export controls and international research collaborations

 Where an export falls under one or more of the controls, a licence may be required before any transfer can be made.
 There is no automatic exemption for academics and researchers.